taladar/redmine-api/README.md

 All the examples below use the blocking Api but it is also possible to use the async API merely by creating a reqwest::Client instead of a reqwest::blocking::Client and using RedmineAsync instead of Redmine (and of course adding .await where appropriate).
+They do use the re-exported version of reqwest to avoid version conflicts if the user has another version of the reqwest crate in their dependency graph.

 ### The Endpoint trait